ahsan598/terraform-aws-multitier-webapp/README.md

 #### 1. Install Terraform:
 - Install Terraform on your local machine or CI/CD server using the official Terraform installation instructions.
-- Verify Terraform installation by running terraform --version in your terminal.
+- Verify Terraform installation by running `terraform --version` in your terminal.
-- Initialize Terraform by running terraform init in your project directory.
+- Initialize Terraform by running `terraform init` in your project directory.

-#### 2. Install Terraform:
+#### 2. AWS CLI Configuration:
 - Configure AWS CLI with your AWS credentials by running aws configure in your terminal.
-- Verify AWS CLI configuration by running aws sts get-caller-identity in your terminal.
+- Run `aws configure` to input your AWS access key, secret key, region, and output format.
 - AWS Command Line Interface (CLI) allows Terraform to interact with your AWS account.
-- Run `aws configure` to input your AWS access key, secret key, region, and output format.

 ## IV.
 Implementation: